gnuwimp/flw/README.md

 Widgets:
 * Chart - Chart widget with dates as x data.
 * DateChooser - Show month date view.
-* Grid - Edit data in TableEditor with build in storage.
+* Grid - Edit data in TableEditor with built in storage.
 * GridGroup - A layout widget using a grid.
 * InputMenu - Similar to Fl_Input_Choice, but can keep track of an history list and use arrow keys in the input widget to switch between strings.
 * LcdNumber - Number widget in lcd style.